Elvishrdz/Stampay-Demo/README.md

 # Stampay-Demo
+* NOTE: Check the branches for each developing step.
 This repository is to show some of my skills.
 This clone of the StampayApp (Germany) was developed in less than 4 hours (creating and obtaing the assets, adding dependencies, programming (in kotlin), etc.

 This demo implements: